cegees/wc3gymnasium/README.md

 ###	latest v0.2.1 - [download](https://github.com/cegees/wc3gymnasium/raw/main/wc3gymnasium(v0.2.1).exe)

-Run wc3gymnasium.exe from anywhere, (or run 'python wc3gymnasium.py')
+Run wc3gymnasium.exe from anywhere, (or run 'python wc3gymnasium.py') Download build orders from [build-orders](https://github.com/cegees/wc3gymnasium/tree/main/build-orders) and or make your own!
+Save the files in the same folder as wc3gymnasium.exe.

 Create/copy-paste build orders as plain text files saved with .md extension. wc3gymnasium will search for .md in the directory the exe is located in as well as
 	`C:\wc3gymnasium\`